Elliot S. N. Morgan: Acting Governor

 Morgan was the only person to serve as Acting Governor of the Wyoming Territory before the region became an official U.S. state.
-When Governor William Hale died in office in early 1885, Morgan served as Acting Governor for forty-six days, from January 13, 1885 to February 28, 1885.
+When Governor William Hale died in office in early 1885, Morgan served as Acting Governor for forty-six days, from January 13, 1885, to February 28, 1885.

-Morgan served as Acting Governor again from December 20, 1886 to January 24, 1887, following the resignation of Governor George W. Baxter.
+Morgan served as Acting Governor again from December 20, 1886, to January 24, 1887, following the resignation of Governor George W. Baxter.

 Morgan was serving as the Secretary of the Territory when he assumed the official duties of the Governorship.
 In both instances, Morgan served as Governor until a new presidential appointee could take office.

 Family life

 Was the second son of George Cheesman and Lucinda (Neal) Morgan and was born in Pittsburgh, PA January 19, 1832.
-He was educated in common schools and academies of his native city and of New Castle, Lawrence County, PA.
+He was educated in common schools and academies of his native city and of New Castle, Pennsylvania.
 His family moved to New Castle in 1839 back to Pittsburgh in 1846 and back to New Castle permanently in 1852.

 He married Laura Spiese, daughter of Samuel Spiese and Eliza McCleary of New Castle and the two had five children.
 He was a member and deacon of the First Presbyterian church of New Castle.
-He died April 20, 1894 in Cheyenne at the age of 62 leaving behind a wife and three children.
+He died April 20, 1894, in Cheyenne at the age of 62 leaving behind a wife and three children.
 He was brought back to New Castle for burial.
-His wife Laura A. Spiese died July 21, 1932 at her daughter's home in Chicago and she joined her husband at Greenwood Cemetery, New Castle, PA.
+His wife Laura A. Spiese died July 21, 1932, at her daughter's home in Chicago and she joined her husband at Greenwood Cemetery, New Castle, PA.

 Morgan is the uncle of historian William J. Morgan.